<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Conscientiousness is the trait most closely associated with self-control.

-But excessive self-control is just as prevalent as insufficient self-control.
+But excessive self-control is just as widespread as lacking in self-control.

 Moreover, excessive self-control can induce a mindset where spending is "what irresponsible people do".